Image credit: The North Face

 Our “Planet” rating evaluates brands based on the environmental policies in their supply chains, from carbon emissions and wastewater to business models and product circularity.
 Here we rate The North Face “Good”.
 These are a few factors influencing its score:

 Workers’ rights are central to our “People” rating, which assess brands’ policies and practices on everything from child labour to living wages and gender equality.
-Here we rate The North Face “Good”.
+Here we rate The North Face “It's a Start”.
 These are a few factors influencing its score:

 Brands’ animal welfare policies and, where applicable, how well they trace their animal-derived products are the focus of our “Animals” rating.
 Here we rate The North Face “Good”.
 These are a few factors influencing its score: